Skip Navigation and Go To Content

 Frank was fully active in laboratory research throughout his career and obtained support from grateful patients and community leaders.
 He was appointed the Roy M. and Phyllis Gough Huffington Distinguished Chair and also received endowments from the Blood and Cullen trusts.
 He was never too busy or important to deliver personalized care for his patients.
 “The patient always comes first” was 1 of his favorite expressions; he even made house calls.
 Frank published >140 articles on the topics already mentioned.
 In addition to his many articles of original research on cholesterol metabolism and vascular smooth muscle, Frank is probably best known as Neurologist editor with J. P. Mohr of the authoritative text Stroke: Pathophysiology, Diagnosis and Management.
 At the time of his death, he maintained an active collaboration with Katsuri Ranganna, PhD, studying atherogenesis and vascular smooth muscle.

 Frank Michio Yatsu, MD, died unexpectedly but peacefully during a nap on Friday, March 9, 2012; he was 79 years old.
-He had been recovering from complications stemming from a kidney transplant he received several years ago.
-Frank had retired last year becoming Professor Emeritus of the Department of Neurology at the University of Texas Medical School at Houston but was still coming to work several hours a week to attend conferences, work on manuscripts, oversee his laboratory, and other administrative duties.
+He had been recovering from complications stemming from a kidney transplant he received several years before.
+Frank had retired becoming Professor Emeritus of the Department of Neurology at the University of Texas Medical School at Houston but was still coming to work several hours a week to attend conferences, work on manuscripts, oversee his laboratory, and other administrative duties.

 See Full Article by James Grotta, MD Here